wookey-project/wookeypedia/sphinx/source/std/functions/write_reg_value.rst

 get_reg_value() return the field value independently of its position.

-The bitwise API also propose big-endian and little-endian conversion helpers.
 These helpers are not made to be used directly on registers (volatile pointers) but on basic variables.